What is a diminished value claim?

 When to file a diminished claim

-Always file for a diminished claim with the at-fault party’s insurance company as soon as possible, preferably in the days after the accident occurs.
-It’s easier to present your case (with supporting documentation) when you file quickly.
-Also, the value of your car could decrease the longer you wait to file a claim.
+It is generally best to file for a diminished claim with the at-fault party’s insurance company as soon as possible, preferably in the days after the accident occurs.
+It is often easier to present your case (with supporting documentation) when you file quickly.
+Also, the value of your vehicle could decrease the longer you wait to file a claim.
 Each state can have its own statute of limitations which require you to file a claim within a certain time frame from the accident.